 What is the average salary in New Haven, CT?

-New Haven, CT, offers a range of job opportunities with competitive salaries.
-The average salary in the area is around $67,300.
-This figure can vary based on the industry and role.
-Some of the highest-paying jobs include those in healthcare, finance, and technology.
+New Haven, CT, offers a variety of job opportunities with competitive salaries.
+The average yearly salary in the area is around $68,514.
+This average reflects the diverse industries present in the city, including education, healthcare, and finance.

 What are the best paying jobs in New Haven, CT?